mtimmerkamp/littlecalc/README.md

 Python >= 3.5 is required.

-To run from source:
+To run interactive prompt from source:

 ```
-python -m littlecalc.core
+python -m littlecalc.tui
 ```